0XFF-96/golang-snippet/01-Devops/11-terraform/README.md

         rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.

+    6.3 How do we access the resources of a child moudle ?

+    6.4 Our "webserver" module
+    6.5 We learnt
+        1. how to write a module
+        2. how to use/reference a module

+    7.1   Configurate Remote Storage with
+        Do you want to copy existing state to the new backend?
+        Pre-existing state was found while migrating the previous "local" backend to the newly configured "s3" backend.
+No existing state was found in the newly configured "s3" backend.
+Do you want to copy this state to the new "s3" backend?
+Enter "yes" to copy and "no" to start with an empty state.

+        Enter a value: yes

 ### 资源